PiSugar/sugar-wifi-conf/README.md

 ### Install
 ```
 curl https://cdn.pisugar.com/PiSugar-wificonfig/script/install.sh | sudo bash

-# the script will add sugar-wifi-conf as a systemd service so that it can run on startup
 ```
+The script will add sugar-wifi-conf as a systemd service so that it can run on startup

 ### Optional Parameters
 ```